Skip to main content

 In August 2023, Texas filed a supplemental complaint to also challenge the “enhancements” to CAM the Biden Administration announced in April 2023.
 Texas alleges the CAM Enhancements are unlawful for the same reasons it alleges CAM is unlawful.
 Days after Texas filed its supplemental complaint, four individuals seeking family reunification under the CAM Enhancements moved to intervene in the case as defendants; that motion was granted.

 After completing discovery (the process in litigation by which each side can request documents and testimony from the other), the parties briefed the defendants’ motions to dismiss this case.
 Briefing on the motion to dismiss concluded in late November 2023.
 Judge Lynn held oral argument on the motion to dismiss on January 31, 2024 in Dallas, Texas.
-A decision on the motion could come at any time.

 Technical Summary